 - Financial Aid: Students who have completed a FAFSA can request assistance in seeking additional funds that may be available to them through their Financial Aid Office.
 All student situations are different, but you may qualify for grants or loans that you can utilize for a study abroad course needed for your degree program.
 More information on how Financial Aid works with study abroad can be found on our Financial Aid FAQ's webpage.
 Contact your Financial Aid office for more guidance.

 All participants in a TnCIS program will need to obtain a passport from their country of citizenship in order to travel internationally.
 Any student considering studying abroad is strongly encouraged to apply for a new or renewed passport as early as possible or immediately after receiving acceptance to a TnCIS program.
 Once accepted into a program, participants will need to submit a copy of their passport to TnCIS by mid-January for spring programs and mid-March for summer programs.
-See specific deadlines on the program webpages.
+See specific deadlines on the important dates information in the section below.
 TnCIS recommends that passports be valid for at least 6 months beyond the intended date of return from your program, and many countries require this.
-For example, if your program end date is March 21, 2020, your passport should be valid through at least September 21, 2020.
+For example, if your program end date is March 21st, your passport should be valid through at least September 21st.
 Below is some additional information for students to review depending on their passport citizenship.

 - How to get a US Passport

 - Click on the “International Travel Tab” and enter your program country in the “learn about your destination" field to see information on passport and visa requirements.